DecentraLabsCom/Blockchain-Services/README.md

    - **Create new wallet:** Click "Create Wallet" → Set password → Save credentials
    - **Import existing:** Click "Import Wallet" → Provide private key + password
    - The backend automatically encrypts the private key into `/app/data/wallets.json`, stores the address and an AES-GCM–encrypted password in `/app/data/wallet-config.properties` (`institutional.wallet.password.encrypted`), and hot-reloads the institutional wallet.
-Configure `wallet.config.encryption-key` via `.env`/secret manager so the service can encrypt and later decrypt that value.

    > 💡 Nothing else to configure unless you want to override the wallet via environment variables (see below).